Journal of Entrepreneurship Education · Vol. 28, SI 1, 2025

 Academic integrity note

-The authors acknowledge that while the regression statistics are strong, the preliminary sample size of 11 limits definitive causal claims.
-The study explicitly calls for larger-scale replication.
+The author acknowledges that while the regression statistics are strong, the applied research is limited in causal claims.
 This assessment is offered as a self-reflection tool grounded in promising preliminary research — not as a definitive scientific instrument.

 Experience the methodology yourself.